Michael Signer

 and politician who served as mayor of Charlottesville, Virginia.

 Early life and education

-Signer is the son of Marjorie B. Signer, a communications director, and Robert Signer, a newspaper assignment editor.
+Michael Signer was born to parents Marjorie B. Signer, a communications director, and Robert Signer, a newspaper assignment editor.
 He graduated from Washington-Lee High School in Arlington, Virginia, and magna cum laude from Princeton University, where he edited the Progressive Review.

 He earned a Ph.D. in political science from the University of California, Berkeley, and a J.D. from the University of Virginia School of Law, where he was a Clerk at the Legal Aid Justice Center and Research Assistant to Professors A.E.
 Dick Howard and Michael Klarman.
 He was president of the Law Democrats, and co-founder of the UVA Chapter of the American Constitution Society.
 At UVA, he founded the UVA Coalition for Progress on Race, and went on to co-found the Center for the Study of Race and Law.

 Writing

 Signer is the author of Cry Havoc: Charlottesville and American Democracy under Siege (PublicAffairs, 2020).
 The book is a first-person account of events before, during, and after the deadly "Unite the Right" rally in Charlottesville, Virginia in August 2017, as a microcosm of the challenges facing American democracy today.
 NPR's "All Things Considered" featured an interview with Signer about "Cry Havoc," where Signer said the "deepest theme of what Charlottesville is about" was "do we have the ability to have debate on the hardest issues or is one faction basically going to terrorize another into submission?" and that "the consequence of stepping out of the arena, of giving up — that's what allows societies, democracies to tilt toward authoritarianism."

 Signer is the author of Becoming Madison: The Extraordinary Origins of the Least Likely Founding Father (PublicAffairs, 2015).
 The book is about leadership and statesmanship that is also an intellectual and psychological biography of young James Madison and his rivalry with his nemesis Patrick Henry in the ratification of the U.S. Constitution.
 Signer presented a public lecture on the book at the Library of Congress in 2016.

 He is also the author of Demagogue: The Fight to Save Democracy from Its Worst Enemies (St. Martin's Press, 2009).
 The book chronicles democracy's historic struggle with the problem of demagogues, examines how political thinkers have grappled with the demagogue problem, and argues that constitutionalism, a robust culture of democratic norms and values embraced by ordinary citizens, is the best antidote to demagogues.
 He has written about the topic of demagoguery in connection with Donald Trump for The Washington Post, and The Atlantic. and been interviewed on the topic by NPR's Morning Edition and WNYC's On the Media.